kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

 However apply does contain user friction in its declarative workflow, the majority of which could be either reduced or solved through augmenting and leveraging capabilities already present in kubectl imperative commands from a declarative context.
-To this end, Kustomize was developed.
+To this end, kustomize was developed.

-Example GitHub issues addressed by Kustomize:
+Example GitHub issues addressed by kustomize:

 - Declarative Updates of Secrets + ConfigMaps [kubernetes/kubernetes#24744](https://github.com/kubernetes/kubernetes/issues/24744)